uwrit/leaf/docs/deploy/saml2/README.md

 The above example could be highly variable depending on your ADFS IdP set up, and how your relying party's claims are configured.

 ### Apache/Shibboleth
+Configure Shibboleth SP3 with Apache and Shibboleth IdP.
+This example uses InCommon Federation metadata, but would only allow authentication by the specified IdP.

 shibboleth2.xml
 ```xml
 <SPConfig xmlns="urn:mace:shibboleth:3.0:native:sp:config"